conway1521/ali_website/content/authors/admin/_index.md

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}résumé{{< /staticref >}}.

-This website's purpose is to share my master's thesis work in the event that it benefits researchers and policymakers.
-I created a rigorous macroeconomic model to study the interaction between agents' personal wellbeing, as defined by social psychology, and economic shocks.
-See it in action below.
+This website's purpose is to share my applied economic research on improving quality of life.
+Researchers and policymakers, but also anyone, will find two novel evidence-based tools here: an interactive dashboard analysing the state of inclusive local economic development in California, and a macroeconomic model studying the interaction between agents' personal wellbeing and economic shocks.
+See them below!